flutter/website/src/docs/development/add-to-app/android/add-flutter-fragment.md

 Developers that would like their cached engine to begin with a custom initial route can configure their cached `FlutterEngine` to use a custom initial route just before executing the Dart entrypoint.
-The following example demonstrates the use of an initial route with a cached engine.
+The following example demonstrates the use of an initial route with a cached engine:

 {% samplecode cached-engine-with-initial-route %}
 {% sample Java %}